1. Mainpage

 As a result of the conducted server diagnostic, it can be asserted that the system generally operates stably and efficiently.
 The analysis of CPU load, memory usage, disk activity, and network load showed that the server resources are optimally utilized.
 However, to prevent potential problems, it is important to conduct regular monitoring of the load and prepare backup solutions to ensure reliability and performance of the server in the future.

-Previous article What is Linux
+Previous article Configuring Firewall on Linux

 Next article Reducing server load